 Given the nature and use of cryptographic algorithms, NIST's PQC goals include identifying technically robust algorithms and facilitating their widespread adoption.
-NIST does not object in principle to algorithms or implementations which may require the use of a patent claim, where technical reasons justify this approach.
+NIST does not object in principle to algorithms or implementations which may require the use of a patent claim, where technical reasons justify this approach, but will consider any factors which could hinder adoption in the evaluation process.

 NIST has observed that royalty-free availability of cryptosystems and implementations has facilitated adoption of cryptographic standards in the past.
-As part of its evaluation of a PQC cryptosystem for standardization, NIST will consider the assurances made in the statements by the submitter(s) and any patent owner(s), with a strong preference for submissions as to which there are commitments to license, without compensation, under reasonable terms and conditions that are demonstrably free of unfair discrimination.
+For that reason, NIST believes it is critical that this process leads to cryptographic standards that can be freely implemented in security technologies and products.
+As part of its evaluation of a PQC cryptosystem for standardization, NIST will consider assurances made in the statements by the submitter(s) and any patent owner(s), with a strong preference for submissions as to which there are commitments to license, without compensation, under reasonable terms and conditions that are demonstrably free of unfair discrimination.